modernweb-dev/web/docs/docs/dev-server/cli-and-configuration.md

 ## Configuration file

-Web dev server looks for a configuration file in the current working directory called `web-dev-server.config`.
+Web Dev Server looks for a configuration file in the current working directory called `web-dev-server.config`.

 The file extension can be `.js`, `.cjs` or `.mjs`.
 A `.js` file will be loaded as an es module or common js module based on your version of node, and the package type of your project.